|

 National Network (RAINN) – the nation’s largest anti-sexual assault organization.
 RAINN operates the National Sexual Assault Hotline at 1.800.656.HOPE and carries out programs to prevent sexual assault, help victims and ensure that rapists are brought to justice, Washington, DC.

-Refugees International focuses on sexual exploitation and abuse in United Nations peacekeeping missions, Washington, DC.
+Refugees International – focuses on sexual exploitation and abuse in United Nations peacekeeping missions, Washington, DC.

-Russell, Dr. Diana E.H. is one of the foremost experts on sexual violence against women and girls in the world.
+Russell, Dr. Diana E.H. – one of the foremost experts on sexual violence against women and girls in the world.
 For the past 25 years she has been deeply engaged in research on this topic and has produced numerous books and articles that have become authoritative sources on rape (including wife rape), incest, the misogynist murder of women, and pornography.

-Sexual Assault Resource Agency (SARA) provides free counseling and support services for women, children of all ages, and men who have experienced sexual assault and/or abuse, Charlottesville, VA.
+Sexual Assault Resource Agency (SARA) – provides free counseling and support services for women, children of all ages, and men who have experienced sexual assault and/or abuse, Charlottesville, VA.

 Sexual Violence Center – provides more than 2,000 youth and adults with 24-hour crisis phone service,